Expensify/react-native-key-command/README.md

 }, []);
 ```

-Imperative API provides you with a granular control over the library, e.g:
+Imperative API provides you with granular control over the library, e.g:
-- Declare multiple commands at once
+- Declare multiple commands at once.
-- Declare command in your React component (components/Shortcuts.js) and attach listener globally in your root component (Router.js)
+- Declare command in your React component (components/Shortcuts.js) and attach listener globally in your root component (Router.js).
-- Implement decoupled Register / Unregister commands
+- Implement decoupled Register / Unregister commands.

 ```js
 import * as KeyCommand from 'react-native-key-command';